(516) 294-1949 Email us | Map

 Where parties live a great distance from each other, every other weekend and midweek visits may not be possible, such as where parties live several states away.
 In such circumstances, the courts are required to fashion a schedule of parenting time for the non-custodial that provides greater quality of parenting time where quantity may not be feasible.
 In these circumstances, it is not uncommon for non-custodial parents to receive a much greater portion of the child’s summer vacation and school recess periods to make up for the long periods of time when they are not able to have visitation during the school year.
 This sometimes creates a sense on the part of the custodial parent that they are not provided enough downtime with the child and only see them during the school year when they have to be the disciplinarian while the other parent gets to be the “good time” vacation parent.

-At Mangi & Graham, our family law attorneys, who serve Queens, Nassau, Suffolk, and other surrounding counties, have a great deal of experience in assisting parties to maximize their relationship with their children through the appropriate parenting time schedule and are more than ready to discuss the options with you.
+At Mangi & Graham, our Long Island divorce attorneys, who serve Queens, Nassau, Suffolk, and other surrounding counties, have a great deal of experience in assisting parties to maximize their relationship with their children through the appropriate parenting time schedule and are more than ready to discuss the options with you.